Blog post

 Stakeholder Coordination: Enhancing Collaboration in Clinical Trials

-Research indicates that 80% of studies fail to meet enrollment timelines, often due to recruitment challenges, with 50% of sites not achieving their enrollment targets.
-Furthermore, 40% of research delays are linked to recruitment issues, underscoring the necessity of enhanced stakeholder communication to improve overall study efficiency.
+Research indicates that 80% of studies fail to meet enrollment timelines, often due to , with 50% of sites not achieving their enrollment targets.
+Furthermore, 40% of research delays are linked to recruitment issues, underscoring the necessity of to improve overall study efficiency.
 As Laura P. Forsythe highlights, most projects engage multiple stakeholders, with 83% of respondents acknowledging interactions with more than one party.
 By leveraging ctms systems, organizations can cultivate a more unified environment that accelerates the research process and adapts to the evolving needs of all involved parties, thereby ensuring compliance with essential monitoring techniques and GXP sponsor responsibilities.

 This mindmap shows how different stakeholders in clinical trials are connected.
 Each branch represents a key player and their role, with further details on challenges and practices that improve collaboration.